 We all want to promote growth and development in our children with developmental delays.
 We want our child to find their potential.
 But what is the best approach?

 DIR/Floortime is an integrated model that works like an orchestra rather than a piecemeal of various therapies that are not co-ordinated.

 - That is, we want to address the child’s challenges rather than addressing specific behaviours that stem from these challenges.

-- We want to interact with our children during most of their waking hours because children on the autism spectrum have a hard time having meaningful learning experiences by themselves.
+- We want to interact with our children during most of their waking hours because children on the autism spectrum have a hard time having meaningful social learning experiences by themselves.

 In addressing the child’s challenges we also want to look at individual processing capacities and what could be affecting him/her (such as neurological factors), and the family and its functioning in supporting the child.

 Essential to the success of the approach is that programs are put into practice in the context of safe, nurturing, ongoing relationships (the “R”) between child and caregivers or therapists which foster learning through warm, affective interactions.

 Parent involvement is the real kickstarter in a developmental approach.
 The Association for Developmental Autism Programs and Therapies (ADAPT) Manitoba describes this process here.

 Caregivers have the biggest impact on their children’s development which is why it is so important for them to be fully involved and for there to be consistency rather than frequent turnover of therapists working with a child as the child is learning to relate to others.

 Mainstream behavioural interventions were founded based on research with older children and adults that was then applied to young children, and were concerned with targeting surface behaviours.